cisagov/ScubaGear/baselines/exo.md

 Online, mailbox auditing is enabled by default for all organizations.
 Microsoft defines a default audit policy that logs certain actions performed by administrators, delegates, and owners.
-While mailbox auditing is enabled by default, this policy ensures it has not been inadvertently disabled.
+While mailbox auditing is enabled by default, this policy helps avoid inadvertent disabling.
 ### Policies

 #### MS.EXO.13.1v1